Jokes * The Novakon.net

 May 10, 2012 Novakon Torus Review and Update

 More Victims continue to contact me.
 It is sad how brazen Khai, John

 and Novakon are.
-I recently received a call from a gentlemen living in Brooklyn New York.
-He works on Jet Skis... cool.
+I recently received a call from a gentlemen from New York.

 Places to Purchase CNC Products